-On February 22, 2018, the Company completed a non-brokered private placement for aggregate gross proceeds of \$915,000 (the "Offering").
 The Company issued 2,287,500 units at an issue price of \$0.40 per unit, with each unit comprised of one common share and one common share purchase warrant.
-Each warrant will be exercisable into one common share of the Company at an exercise price of \$0.60 per share for a period of three years.
+Each warrant is exercisable into one common share of the Company at an exercise price of \$0.60 per share for a period of three years.
 Directors of the Company subscribed for an aggregate of 512,500 units.
+The value allocated to the common shares issued was \$673,302, and the value allocated to the common share purchase warrants was \$241,698.

-The Offering was led by Numus Capital Corp. ("Numus Capital"), a company controlled by a director of Fortune Bay.
-In connection with the Offering, the Company paid a finder's fee comprised of common shares equal to seven and one-half percent of the gross proceeds received by Fortune Bay from the sale of units to Numus Capital investors, plus warrants entitling Numus Capital to purchase the number of shares in the Company that is equal to seven and one-half percent of the units sold by Numus Capital as part of the Offering.
-This resulted in the issuance of 171,563 common shares and 171,563 warrants to Numus Capital.
+The Offering was led by Numus Capital Corp., a private company controlled by a director and officer of the Company.
+In connection with the Offering, the Company paid a finder's fee comprised of common shares equal to 7.5% of the gross proceeds received by Fortune Bay from the sale of units to Numus Capital Corp. investors, plus warrants entitling Numus Capital Corp. to purchase the number of shares in the Company that is equal to 7.5% of the units sold by Numus Capital Corp. as part of the Offering.
+This resulted in the issuance of 171,563 common shares of the Company and 171,563 warrants of the Company to Numus Capital Corp.
+The shares issued to Numus Capital Corp. were valued at \$66,910, and the warrants were valued at \$29,166.